home-assistant/home-assistant.io/source/_docs/automation/yaml.markdown

   default: ''
   type: string
 initial_state:
   description: Used to define the state of your automation at startup.
+When not set, the state will be restored from the last run.
   required: false
   type: boolean
 trace: